robertogattabs/forensicRadiomics-liver/README.md

 ## fast testing

-To easily test the model, let's assume you want to test the second patient in the *example.input.dataset.RData* dataset.
+To easily test the model, let's assume you want to test the second patient in the *example.input.dataset.RData* dataset to know if it died before/after 24h:

-you can easily test it with:
+you can easily run :

 ```